 This transaction set:

 From ERCOT to the new CR, is used by ERCOT to reject the 814_16, Move In Request, based on incomplete or invalid information.
 This is a conditional transaction and will only be used as a negative response.
 If the 814_17, Move In Reject Response, is not received from ERCOT, the CR will receive the 814_05, CR Enrollment Notification Response.

-(26) Establish/Delete CSA Request (814_18)
+(26) Establish/Change/Delete CSA Request (814_18)

 This transaction set: